StellaContrail/myplot/README.md

 Lightweight plotting library for Javascript

 ## Concept
-This library aims for fastest plotting speed with Canvas *at the sacrifice of design/functionality*.
+It aims for the library with fastest plotting speed with Canvas *at the sacrifice of design/functionality*.

 ### Why Canvas ?
 A lot of other plotting libraries use SVG format because of the browser compatibility, although SVG is usually slower than Canvas.